CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 var layerSource = {
         type: 'torque',
         options: {
-            query: 'SQL statement', 	// Required if `table_name` is not given
+            query: 'SQL statement', 	// Optional, but required if `table_name` is not given
-            table_name: 'table_name', 	// Required if `query` is not given
+            table_name: 'table_name', 	// Optional, but required if `query` is not given
             user_name: 'your_user_name',
             cartocss: 'CartoCSS styles'
         }